Opinion | The last four years were a test. America failed.

 Yes, they can’t win a national election and their power is based on exploiting the anti-democratic features of the American system.
 And yes, the slow tide of demographic change reduces their proportion of the population with each passing year.

-But they’re still about four in ten of us.
+But they’re still about 4 in 10 of us.
 They spew their rancid bile into the air, then dance joyfully in the toxic cloud while mocking the rest of us for wearing masks to avoid breathing it in.

 If Biden becomes president, as it looks like he will, we can let out a sigh of relief.
 At least the daily horrors emanating from the Trump administration will cease, and at least we won’t have to care what Trump himself is thinking and tweeting from hour to hour.